mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 {% endblock %}
 ```

-This new version of the home page *extends* the base template.
+This new version of the homepage *extends* the base template.
 All the template had to do was define its own version
 of the `main` block
 to fill in the content.